arffsaad/shopeeautocoin/README.md

 SETUP:

 1. Install prerequisites first.
+2. Place all files in the same directory.
-1. Run "RUN FIRST.bat" as admin first. this will download and perform initial setup.
+3. Run "RUN FIRST.bat" as admin first. this will download and perform initial setup.
 Set a time for the script to run (USE HH:MM IN 24HR FORMAT ONLY)
-2. Go to your downloads folder.
+4. Go to your downloads folder.
 Extract the chromedriver_win32.zip file that was downloaded.
-3. Run config.py.
+5. Run config.py.
 Make sure everything is configured.
 	- For username/password, fill in as needed.
 	- For webdriverpath, point to "chromedriver.exe"
 	- For OTP check, it will perform login.
 Please wait until a prompt appears.
 If an OTP is needed, type and press enter.
 	- (if you always login shopee on chrome, this process will not ask for OTP)
-4. Done!
+6. Done!
 The script will run on the set time daily to collect coins.

 TROUBLESHOOTING: